 I am going to try and not get too excited.
 I'm going to try and not let these two games cloud my vision.
 I know there is a long way to go.
 I know these are only two games, but wow... just wow.
 What a weekend.

 Last weekend was awesome, no doubt, but the odds of the Brewers sweeping the playoffs were slim.
 The odds of them sweeping the Diamondbacks were good, but they weren't a sure thing.
 A loss in this series was to be expected as the Diamondbacks are a very good baseball team.
 Two losses, while not ideal, was also a possibility.
 Losing these games was not the end of the world.
 Although it certainly does feel that way.
-Continue reading »
+Read the rest of this entry »

 To say that Brewers nation is fed up with Yuniesky Betancourt would be like saying drugs made Lindsay Lohan less attractive.
 It's a gross understatement and it doesn't even tap the surface of what's really going on and what people are thinking.
 People are tired of Yuni and his bad throws and his one pitch at-bats and everything else he can't seem to do right.
 There are people who'd prefer to see Josh Wilson and Craig Counsell out there everyday instead of Yuni and it's hard to blame them for it.
 People want change.

 Of course, Josh Wilson and Craig Counsell are not the answer.
 As nice as they have been as fill-ins they are still just that.
 Take away Josh Wilson's two early homeruns and his numbers don't look so good.
 Also, he doesn't wear sunglasses.
 Craig Counsell, as great as he is, cannot play everyday.
 The Brewers need a starting shortstop that can start every game and be a positive contributor to the team.
 Let's try and figure out what the options are and see what (if anything) the Brewers can do about the Yuni situation.
-Continue reading »
+Read the rest of this entry »